 Have you ever searched for what this is ( , ) called?
 If you have, this is a comma.
-A comma is a punctuation mark that helps sentences flow; however, many people don’t know how to use them.
+A comma is an English punctuation mark that helps sentences flow; however, many people don’t know the comma rules.

 Commas are used inside sentences; they act like pauses between speaking to help sentences flow.